ColourDread/MyStuff/README.md

 ### Conclusions
 - This model works, as seen before the accuracy reaches 93.68%.
-- Because the model works, we want to try with another dataset made from scratch based on NASA Satellites.
+- Now that the model works, we want to try with another dataset made of masks obtained from NASA Satelites.
 - The new model will use a more powerful CNN performed on AWS.